eu-digital-identity-wallet/.github/profile/reference-implementation.md

 ## Overview

-The EUDI Wallet Reference Implementation is built based on the [Architecture Reference Framework](https://github.com/eu-digital-identity-wallet/architecture-and-reference-framework) and aims at showcasing a robust and interoperable platform for digital identification, authentication and electronic signatures based on common standards across the European Union.
+The EUDI Wallet Reference Implementation is built based on the [Architecture and Reference Framework (ARF)](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework) and aims at showcasing a robust and interoperable platform for digital identification, authentication and electronic signatures based on common standards across the European Union.

 The EUDI Wallet Reference Implementation is based on a modular architecture composed of a set of business agnostic, re-usable components which are evolved in incremental steps and can be re-used across multiple projects.